bosgithub/4Fundamentals_of_Cloud_Architecture/README.md

 There are situations in which an on-premise server is cheaper or possibly more secure.
 You can do more with the cloud than host a website on a server.
 You could store, back up, and recover data, create cloud-native applications, stream audio and video, deliver software on demand, analyze data, embed artificial intelligence models, and much more.

+## Cloud Serivces:
+Compute: provide the brains to process the workload

+Storage: save and store data

+Database: store more structured sets of data

-## Uses of cloud computing
+## Characteristics of cloud computing
+Virtualization: Fundamental technology that powers cloud computing, it splits physical servers into multiple virtual servers each runing independently.
+This maximizes the ouput of individual servers

+Scalability: Ease to add and remove resources as you need them

-virtualization, scalability, cost, speed, performance, growth, reliability, and security.
+cost, speed, performance, growth, reliability, and security.